ember-cli/ember-cli.github.io/_posts/2013-04-09-asset-compilation.md

 ### Source Maps

-Ember CLI supports producing source maps from your CSS and JS files.
+Ember CLI supports producing source maps for your concatenated and minified JS source files.

-Source maps are configured by the `sourcemaps` option and are disabled in production by default.
+Source maps are configured by the EmberApp `sourcemaps` option, and are disabled in production by default.
+Pass `sourcemaps: {enabled: true}` to your EmberApp constructor to enable source maps for javascript.
+Use the `extensions` option to add other formats, such as coffeescript and CSS: `{extensions: ['js', 'css', 'coffee']}`.
+JS is supported out-of-the-box.
+CSS is not currently supported.
+For other source formats (Sass, Coffee, etc) refer to their addons.

-In dev, the default setting is equal to:
+Default Brocfile.js:

 {% highlight bash %}
+import EmberApp from 'ember-cli/lib/broccoli/ember-app';
+var app = new EmberApp({
   sourcemaps: {
-  enabled: true,
+    enabled: EmberApp.env() !== 'production'
     extensions: ['js']
   }
+});
 {% endhighlight %}

-Pass `{enabled: true}` to your EmberApp constructor to enable source maps for javascript.
-Use the `extensions` option to configure CSS.

 ### Stylesheets